-Monday thru Thursday 8:00am - 8:00pm (subject to availability of staff) Friday 8:00am - 2:00pm classes, often within the 1st two weeks at BCCC.
+Monday thru Thursday 8:00am - 8:00pm (subject to availability of staff) Friday 8:00am - 2:00pm

+All students and faculty are given an orientation/training on how to use the Learning Resource Center.
+This training is done within a short time of beginning classes, often within the 1st two weeks at BCCC.
 This training is very basic and is not intended to provide much more than navigating, Internet and basic word documents.
 At later dates, students are offered assistance in developing blogs & websites.
 Appointments are required to receive computer training.
 Training includes Microsoft Office products, basic computer knowledge and using the Internet.
 Student training is limited to the basics.
 Students and staff are not permitted to use the computers for personal/non-school purposes.
 This includes checking personal e-mail and personal social networks unless school related.